Synthetic biology: Perspectives

 Synthetic biology is a field whose scope is expanding in terms of systems integration, engineered organisms, and practical findings.

 Engineers view biology as technology (in other words, a given system includes biotechnology or its biological engineering).
 Synthetic biology includes the broad redefinition and expansion of biotechnology, with the ultimate goal of being able to design and build engineered live biological systems that process information, manipulate chemicals, fabricate materials and structures, produce energy, provide food, and maintain and enhance human health, as well as advance fundamental knowledge of biological systems and our environment.

 Researchers and companies working in synthetic biology are using nature's power to solve issues in agriculture, manufacturing, and medicine.

 Due to more powerful genetic engineering capabilities and decreased DNA synthesis and sequencing costs, the field of synthetic biology is rapidly growing.
 In 2016, more than 350 companies across 40 countries were actively engaged in synthetic biology applications; all these companies had an estimated net worth of $3.9 billion in the global market.
 Synthetic biology currently has no generally accepted definition.
 Here are a few examples:

-It is the science of emerging genetic and physical engineering to produce new (and, therefore, synthetic) life forms.
-To develop organisms with novel or enhanced characteristics, this emerging field of study combines biology, engineering, and related disciplines' knowledge and techniques to design chemically synthesised DNA.
+It is the science of genetic and physical engineering to produce new (and, therefore, synthetic) life forms.
+To develop organisms with novel or enhanced characteristics, this emerging field of study combines biology, engineering, and related disciplines' knowledge and techniques to design chemically synthesized DNA.

 Biomolecular engineering includes approaches that aim to create a toolkit of functional units that can be introduced to present new technological functions in living cells.
 Genetic engineering includes approaches to construct synthetic chromosomes or minimal organisms like Mycoplasma laboratorium.

 Biomolecular design refers to the general idea of de novo design and additive combination of biomolecular components.
 Each of these approaches shares a similar task: to develop a more synthetic entity at a higher level of complexity by inventively manipulating a simpler part at the preceding level.
 Optimizing these exogenous pathways in unnatural systems takes iterative fine-tuning of the individual biomolecular components to select the highest concentrations of the desired product.

 On the other hand, "re-writers" are synthetic biologists interested in testing the irreducibility of biological systems.
 Due to the complexity of natural biological systems, it would be simpler to rebuild the natural systems of interest from the ground up; to provide engineered surrogates that are easier to comprehend, control and manipulate.
 Re-writers draw inspiration from refactoring, a process sometimes used to improve computer software.